KSP-KOS/KOS/doc/source/commands/prediction.rst

 .. warning::

-    Be aware that a limitation of KSP makes it so that some vessels' manuever node systems cannot be accessed.
-KSP appears to limit the maneuver node system to only functioning on the current PLAYER vessel, under the presumption that its the only vessel that needs them, as ever other vessel cannot be manuevered. kOS can manuever a vessel that is not the player vessel, but it cannot overcome this limitation of the base game that unloads the maneuver node system for other vessels.
+    Be aware that a limitation of KSP makes it so that some vessels' maneuver node systems cannot be accessed.
+KSP appears to limit the maneuver node system to only functioning on the current PLAYER vessel, under the presumption that its the only vessel that needs them, as ever other vessel cannot be maneuvered. kOS can maneuver a vessel that is not the player vessel, but it cannot overcome this limitation of the base game that unloads the maneuver node system for other vessels.